 Note: Do not leave food in the fridge as it will not be safe after the fumigation process is complete.
-The food could harm either your health or that of the health of your pets if you consume it after the fumigation.
+The food could harm your health or that of your pets’ health if you consume it after the fumigation.

 Step #4: Move or secure medication.

-For any medications that are in the house, secure it by double bagging or taking them outside the house to be fumigated.
+Any medications in the house secure it by double bagging or taking them outside the house to be fumigated.

 However, remember first to take away the medication you will require before the house is secure for re-occupation.